-Why are chicken, fish and beans better to eat than red meat?
+Why are chicken, fish and beans better for you than red meat?

 Tips for People Who Like Meat

-- One portion of meat is about the size of a deck of cards or three ounces.
+- One portion of meat is two to three ounces or about the size of a deck of cards.

 - Choose lean cuts of meat.
 Lean cuts usually contain the words “round,” “loin” or “sirloin” on the package.